Explore your creativity and connect with other artists from around the world.

 Have time and space to work on artistic projects for portfolio use and personal growth

-Work in student teams to run our residence, organize activities and contribute to student life
+Work in student teams to run your own residence and contribute to student life

-The program includes a 4-day trip to Paris hitting the must-see sites and exploring some hidden gems.
+The program includes a trip to Paris hitting the must-see sites and exploring some hidden gems.

 Our Paris trip hits the must-see sites including the Eiffel Tower, Seine River Cruise, Notre Dame, Arc du Triomphe, Pantheon and Sacre Coeur.
 We’ll also explore some hidden gems such as the famous English bookstore Shakespeare and Co, Cimetière du Père-Lachaise, Musee Rodin and Musée de l'Orangerie which houses one of the finest collections of Impressionist paintings including Monet’s waterlily murals.
 We'll spend an afternoon sketching or writing at Les Deux Magots, the cafe haunt of many great writers and you'll have time to explore, shop or museum hop on your own.

 This program is for anyone interested in French culture and exploring the arts while living in community.
 The program encompasses a wide range of interests including History, Art History, Craft, Cooking, Language and Philosophy.
 We work with each student to tailor their gap time into an enriching and meaningful experience abroad.

 Consider this program if you would like to: